Enugu Govt resolves Nkanu East, Nkanu West boundary dispute

 By Dennis Agbo

-The Enugu State Boundary Committee has resolved the boundary dispute between Isienu-Amagunze and Akpugo Communities of Nkanu East and Nkanu West local government areas, respectively.
+The Enugu State Boundary Committee has successfully resolved the longstanding boundary dispute between Isienu-Amagunze and Akpugo communities, located in Nkanu East and Nkanu West local government areas, respectively.

-The resolution averted bloodshed between the two neighbouring communities that have been in long-standing conflict that nearly escalated into a bloodbath on December 11, 2024.
+The peaceful resolution averted what could have escalated into a violent clash between the two neighbouring communities, following rising tensions after an incident on December 11, 2024, when construction machinery allegedly owned by a developer from one of the communities encroached on over six hectares of cassava and yam farms belonging to Isienu-Amagunze farmers.

-Tensions heightened when construction machines allegedly owned by a developer from one of the affected communities invaded over six hectares of cassava and yam plantations owned by local farmers in Isienu-Amagunze.
+In its report released on Thursday, the committee affirmed the boundary between the communities, identifying a seasonal stream known as Iyi-Ezi as the official demarcation line.

-Releasing its findings, on Thursday, the state boundary committee affirmed the demarcation between the two communities, stating that “the boundary between both communities is the point demarcated by a seasonal stream known as the IYI – EZI stream bordering the Akpugo community and Isienu-Amagunze community,”
+“The boundary between both communities is the point demarcated by a seasonal stream known as the Iyi-Ezi stream, which borders the Akpugo and Isienu-Amagunze communities,” the committee stated.

-The area also serves as the current administrative boundary between Nkanu East and Nkanu West LGAs.
+The stream also marks the current administrative boundary between Nkanu East and Nkanu West LGAs.

-The announcement was made in the Enugu state Government House in the presence of representatives from the disputing communities of Ndiuno-Uwani Akpugo, Ndiagu-Uwani Akpugo, and Isienu-Amagunze, as well as key government officials.
+The announcement was made at the Enugu State Government House in the presence of community representatives from Ndiuno-Uwani Akpugo, Ndiagu-Uwani Akpugo, and Isienu-Amagunze, alongside key government officials.

-Among those present were the Commissioner for Chieftaincy, Local Government and Rural Development, Deacon Okey Ogbodo; representatives of the Attorney General and Commissioner for Justice and the State Surveyor General; Secretary of the Committee, Barr.
-Solomon Ejim; and the Chairman of the State Traditional Rulers Council, HRM Ikechukwu Asadu.
+Among those in attendance were the Commissioner for Chieftaincy, Local Government and Rural Development, Deacon Okey Ogbodo; representatives of the Attorney General and Commissioner for Justice; the State Surveyor General; Secretary of the Committee, Barr.
+Solomon Ejim; and the Chairman of the State Traditional Rulers Council, HRM Igwe Ikechukwu Asadu.

-Hon.
-Mbah expressed deep appreciation to Governor Peter Mbah for what he described as the “historic resolution” of decades’ boundary conflict.
+“This decision reflects the true boundary as submitted by the Isienu-Amagunze community to the boundary committee,” he said, while commending Governor Peter Mbah for what he described as a “historic resolution” to a decades-long conflict.

 Disclaimer